sudomateo/lsa-i/docs/system-administration/users-and-groups.md

 ## Managing Users

 User accounts can be up to 32 characters in length and like most things in Linux, they are case-sensitive.
-You can usethe characters `a-z`, `A-Z`, `0-9`, `-`, and `_` in a user name but it is common convention to create a user in all lowercase letters.
+You can use the characters `a-z`, `A-Z`, `0-9`, `-`, and `_` in a user name but it is common convention to create a user in all lowercase letters.
 It's recommended to have a username policy to standardize username formats for your systems.

 Information for all of the users on a Linux system is kept in the `/etc/passwd` file.
 This is a `:` delimited file that contains information about a user in the following format: